HumanSignal/label-studio/docs/source/guide/ml.md

 tier: all
 order: 606
 meta_title: Integrate Label Studio into your machine learning pipeline
-meta_description: Connect Label Studio to machine learning frameworks using the Label Studio ML backend SDK to integrate your model development pipeline seamlessly with your data labeling workflow.
+meta_description: Machine learning frameworks for integrating your model development pipeline seamlessly with your data labeling workflow.
 ---

 Integrate your model development pipeline with your data labeling workflow by adding a machine learning (ML) backend to Label Studio.
 You can set up your favorite machine learning frameworks to do the following: